 The REIT has taken actions to mitigate the effects of COVID-19 on its operations, liquidity, financial condition and results, keeping in mind the interests of its employees, tenants and other stakeholders.
-As COVID-19 continues to impact the well-being of individuals and the global economy, the REIT has implemented appropriate cautionary measures to ensure it is conducting business in a safe and effective manner (including, without limitation, limiting visits to the REIT's corporate offices to essential personnel and ensuring proper protocols around sanitation and social distancing), and continues to diligently work with its service providers to remain operational through the pandemic.
-Examples of these measures are: increased security to ensure no more than three people enter the elevator, increased janitorial services for essential workplaces/tenancies and continued desk cleaning notifications for a workstation that requires special cleaning that evening.
+As COVID-19 continues to impact the well-being of individuals and the global economy, the REIT has implemented appropriate cautionary measures to ensure it is conducting business in a safe and effective manner (including, without limitation, limiting visits to the REIT's corporate offices and ensuring proper protocols around sanitation and social distancing), and continues to diligently work with its service providers to remain operational through the pandemic.
+Examples of these measures are: increased security to ensure appropriate elevator capacity limits are enforced, and increased janitorial services for workplaces/tenancies.
 The REIT has an evolving response plan and a crisis management team that is in regular communication with our tenants.
 There can be no assurance that the response plan will mitigate any or all of the potential impact of COVID-19.

 The REIT is actively focused on allowing its employees and tenants to safely return to the office in accordance with public health guidelines.
 Certain initiatives taken by the REIT include increased cleaning and sanitization of common touchpoints in populated or high-traffic areas, increased security measures, additional hand sanitization stations throughout its properties, installation of automatic wave sensors and clean air initiatives such as HVAC filtration upgrades.
 As occupancy rates and traffic patterns shift, the REIT has added directional signage for flow of traffic within its buildings in accordance with prescribed social distancing guidelines.
-The above initiatives resulted in additional property operating costs of \$105 in Q1-2021 (\$612 - YTD-2020), however the majority of these costs are recoverable from the tenants and included in recoveries revenue.
+The above initiatives resulted in additional property operating costs of \$219 for the six months ended June 30, 2021, however the majority of these costs are recoverable from the tenants and included in recoveries revenue.
 The REIT continues to monitor this evolving situation and will take actions and implement any further measures as may be required by Federal, Provincial or local authorities, or that management considers to be in the best interests of its employees, tenants, suppliers or other stakeholders, as necessary.
 There can be no assurance that any actions taken will prevent the impact of COVID-19 on the REIT or its employees or tenants.